Jfadelli/kwcsd-mail-util/README.md

 - express.js

 ## Purpose
-Designed to run as a custom service to handle contact forms on the kwcsandiego website.
+A custom service that delivers contact forms (etc.) on the kwcsandiego website.

 ## Credits
  1. Jason Fadelli - creator